Code of Conduct

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 We empower and encourage you to report any behavior that makes you or others feel uncomfortable by finding an ICTD conference or program committee member.
 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.

-As an ACM conference, ICTD is in compliance with the ACM Code of Conduct.
+As a conference in-cooperation-with ACM, ICTD is also in compliance with the ACM Code of Conduct.

 ICTD values the diversity of our community, and aims to be an accessible and inclusive conference.
 If you have any questions or concerns about accessibility, or any requests for accommodation (such as ASL translation, captioning, etc.), please contact the conference accessibility chair Vaishnav Kameswaran at email@example.com and they will work with you to address your concerns.
 Note that some requests may require advance notice, so please submit accessibility requests as far in advance of the conference date as possible in order to give us adequate time to prepare.